-This week in Historic Alexandria, enjoy learning history
+This week in Historic Alexandria, celebrate the

 Alexandria offers educators the unique opportunity to reinforce their teaching with hands-on experiences, field trips, lectures, educational kits and other media resources.
 These programs are designed to foster interest in the history and culture of Alexandria from colonial times to the present.